hasansezertasan/openapipages/README.md

 OpenAPI Spec-based pages ([SwaggerUI], [ReDoc], [RapiDoc], [Elements], [Scalar]) ready with configuration features.

-> Keep in mind, this package doesn't generate [OpenAPI] Spec, it just renders the pages with the given configuration.
+> Keep in mind, that this package doesn't generate [OpenAPI] Spec, it just renders the pages with the given configuration.

 ---